rittwage/nibtools/readme.txt

 	   * You can specify a minimum sync length to leave behind in bytes using [n]

    -F[n] : Creates a "FAT" track in the output image when used with nibconv, on track [n]+0.5,[n]+1.
-	   When used without [n] it will attempt to detect a FAT track by comparing GCR data.
+	   By default, it will attempt to detect a FAT track by comparing GCR data on consequetive tracks.
 	   Most fat tracks are autodetected, but not all.

-   -g  	 : Enable 'reduce gaps' option (R) This option is another form of "compression" used when writing out a
+   -g  	 : Enable 'reduce gaps' option (R) This option is another form of data reduction used when writing out an
-	   disk. "gaps" are inert data placed right before a sync mark that can usually be safely removed, but it's possible to remove too much and damage data, so this is off by default.
+	   oversized track.
+Gaps are inert data placed right before a sync mark that can usually be safely removed, but it's possible to remove too much and damage data, so this is off by default.
 	   If NIBTOOLS is truncating tracks and they still won't load, you can try this option to squeeze a bit more onto the track.

-   -0  	 : Enable 'reduce bad GCR' option (R) This option is another form of "compression" used when writing out a
+   -0  	 : Enable 'reduce bad GCR' option (R) This option is another form of data reduction used when writing out an
-	   disk.
+	   oversized track.
 "Bad GCR" (when not used for copy protection) is unformatted or corrupted data that can usually be safely removed.
 It is not on by default, but if NIBTOOLS is truncating tracks and they still won't load, you can try this option to squeeze a bit more onto the track.

    -f[n] : Modify the "fixing" of bad GCR (W) - "Bad GCR" is either corrupted (or illegal) GCR that are
 	   either intentionally placed on a disk for protection, or are simply unformatted data on the disk.
-	   NIBTOOLS will by default write 0x01 bytes to the disk to simulate this.
-Some protections check this data to see that it is unformatted (semi-random values).
+	   NIBTOOLS will by default write 0x00 bytes to the disk to simulate this.
+Some protections check this data to see that it is unformatted (drive will read semi-random values).
 This option can be disabled if the program is using illegal GCR as part of regular data, such as some V-MAX track 20 loaders.

-	   * You can now specify an aggression level as [n]
+	   * You can specify an aggression level as [n]
 	    0 = do not repair detected bad GCR
-	    1 = kill only completely bad GCR bytes (default if no level specified) (after one bad byte has already passed)
+	    1 = kill only completely bad GCR bytes (default) (after one bad byte has already passed)
 	    2 = kill completely bad GCR bytes and "mask out" the bad GCR in bytes preceding and following them (after one bad one has already passed)
 	    3 = kill bad GCR bytes as well as the bytes preceding and following them (even if this is the first bad GCR byte encountered)

    -c 	 : Disable automatic capacity adjustments.
-By default NIBTOOLS measures the speed of your drive and makes
+By default NIBTOOLS measures the speed of your drive and make
-           adjustments to the data (compression) based on that speed.
+           adjustments to the data based on that speed.
 If your drive is exactly 300rpm or the tracks you are writing are standard (D64), you can bypass this and save a few seconds.

    -aX 	 : Alternative track alignments (W) There are several different ways to align tracks when writing them